 - Irish Sign Language (ISL),

-- Hand-over- hand/ tactile sign language
+- Hand-under- hand/ tactile sign language

 - Tactile Fingerspelling

 - PECs or Pictures,